alexandremr01/scl-compiler/README.md

 - `--asm` outputs the assembly file
 - `--asm_comments` adds comments to the assebly file
 - `--print_ast` outputs the symbolic tree
-- `--dialect=1` or `--dialect=2` change the RISCV dialect.
-Dialect 1 (default) uses only x0-x31.
-Dialect 2 uses pseudo names such as ra, zero, sp, etc..
+- `--dialect=raw` or `--dialect=ABI` change the register naming.
+Raw (default) uses only x0-x31.
+ABI uses names such as ra, zero, sp, etc..
+The RISC-V Simulator used only accepts Assembly in ABI naming.

 ### Experiments